 Next Amana played.
 Their sound joins Hiromi’s African rhythms and exotic instruments with Yoko’s harmonium and bhajans (holy chants in Sanskrit), and Sachiho’s lively bass guitar (she was the leader/bass player of Zelda, a famous all-girl punk band in Tokyo in the ‘80’s) and Steiner harp (a lap-held woodframe harp invented by Rudoph Steiner).
 Sometimes all three women play djembe (hand drums).
 They all sing, and they write and arrange songs together.

-Sachiho called me up to play Hau’oli La Hanau, the opening song from my Hawaiian CD, with Amana.
+Sachiho called me up to play Hau’oli La Hanau, the opening song from my Hawaiian CD, Living in Hawaii Style, with Amana.
 We dedicated the song to Donto.

 A ska band got the crowd dancing…